olniin/eem3010-demo-code/README.md

-# eem3010-demo-code
+# EEM3010 Arduino Code
-Code meant for demonstration in EEM3010.
+This code is for demonstration purposes only.